-As of December 31, 2022, the Company has completed 59 residential subdivisions comprising approximately 48,518units.
+As of December 31, 2023, the Company has completed 68 residential projects comprising approximately 60,684 units.

 Construction of medium-rise condominium units

 The Company also develops low-cost residential complexes of MRBs under the Urban DECA Homes brand.
 An MRB is a walk-up building of four to five stories or an elevator-quipped building of eight to 12 stories.
 These MRBs are located in central areas of highly urban locations (i.e. Metro Manila, Metro Cebu, Davao) within walking distance of major public transportation routes.
 The Company developed its first MRB Mass Housing project in Mandaue City in the province of Cebu.
 The Company has also developed MRB projects in Cavite, Sucat, and Muntinlupa.
 Other MARB projects to be launched in NCR are in the pipeline.